Roses and lavender in full bloom in the Allcock Funeral Home garden.

 Once the death has been verified by a qualified medical practitioner, the next step is to phone the funeral director.
 If your loved one took out a pre-paid funeral plan then they will have nominated a funeral director – or they may have told you who they wish to undertake their funeral.

 There is no need to contact your funeral director prior to this time, for example, to let them know that a death is imminent.
-Funeral directors are always ready to guide you through the next steps at any time of day as soon as a death has been certified.
+Funeral directors are always ready to guide you through the next steps at any time of day as soon as a death has been verified.

 Our approach